Wildhoney/EmberDroplet/README.md

 Testing
 -------------

-All of the related tests are written in Jasmine, and can be run with `grunt test` (assuming you have `grunt` installed &ndash; `npm install grunt-cli -g`).
+All of the related tests are written in Jasmine, and can be run with `npm test`.
 You'll also need to run `npm install` to install the project's dependencies.

 <img src="http://nathanleclaire.com/images/unit-test-angularjs-service/jasmine.png" alt="Jasmine" />